Is the GRE required for admission?

 No. The neuroscience PhD program is fully on-campus.
 Students will begin working in labs starting in their first year, ongoing.

 Do I need to contact a faculty member before I apply?
-How do I get matched with a faculty mentor within the field I am interested?
+How will I be matched with a faculty mentor in my area of interest?

 If admitted, will I be fully funded as a student?